Prototype PCB's V1.0

 How does it convert 5V up to 500V and more?

 The transistor (T1) is turned on and current flows into the inductor (L1).
 When the transistor is turned off, the input current that formed and maintained the inductor's core magnetic field becomes zero.
 The magnetic field collapses causing a voltage reversal to occur in the inductor and induces sufficiently high voltage (known as inductive kickback voltage) into the diode (D1).
 If you want to learn more about it and use a java-enabled browser you can use this inductive kickback simulator.
 Toggle the switch at the bottom (simulating T1) and watch the voltage graphs to see the effect.

 For the HV generator only two components seemed to be critical:

 |D1||Fast recovery diode (75ns) for up to 1kV||BYG23M|

 |T1||NPN transistor with a >=1kV collector-emitter breakdown voltage||STN0214|

 The inductor is a high Q wound dust core choke with shielding to minimize EMI.
 The output voltage is set by the maximum current, which is controlled by the adjustable trimmer (R10) in the emitter lead of the STN0214.
 A lower resistor value (turning CCW) will result in higher output voltage.
 Alternatively, when only a certain type of GMT is going to be used with a PiGI module, R10 can be replaced with R10a to set the specific required voltage for the GMT.
-Please add working values for R10(a) with your particular tube to the Common Table of Geiger-Müller tubes.
+Please add working values for R10(a) with your particular tube to the common-geiger-tube-parameter.